2009 Victory Bowl: Game summary

 Geneva claimed a hard-fought victory over Greenville 29-28, with the issue being decided in the game's final seconds.
 Greenville took an early lead on a 1-yard touchdown run by Ambers.
 Gerard Muschette put Geneva on the board with a 5-yard touchdown run during the second quarter to tie the game at 7-7.
 The Panthers extended their lead on a 39-yard touchdown run by Ambers.
 The failed extra point gave Greenville a 13-7 lead going into the half.

 Ambers scored his third of three touchdowns for Greenville with a 14-yard run.
 Friedrich caught a two-point conversion attempt from Lira to extend Greenville's lead over Geneva to 21-7.
 The Golden Tornadoes answered back with Muschette's second touchdown run.
-The 1 yard run and the extra point cut the Panther's lead to 21-14.
+The 1 yard run and the extra point cut the Panthers' lead to 21-14.
 Greenville's final points of the game came in the third quarter when Fred scored on a pass of 33 yards from Lira.
 Ackerman's extra point put the score at 28-14 Greenville.
 Offensive MVP Gerard Muschette scored his third touchdown of the day late in the 3rd quarter on a five-yard run, but a failed extra point resulted in a scored of 28-20.
-Senior Matt Barge scored for the Golden Tornadoes with 4:54 left in the 4th quarter to cut the Panther's lead over the Golden Tornadoes to 28-26.
+Senior Matt Barge scored for the Golden Tornadoes with 4:54 left in the 4th quarter to cut the Panthers' lead over the Golden Tornadoes to 28-26.
 A failed two-point conversion attempt by the Golden Tornadoes left Greenville ahead.
 A successful stand by the Golden Tornado Defense, led by Brian Wilson, gave the ball back to Geneva with 2:12 remaining.